-In the aftermath friends went out to help others clear their homes and dump their worldly possessions into skips.
-With the help of the Disaster Teams, the SES and even the Army, thousands of volunteers took to the streets to get their city back on its feet.
+In the aftermath, friends went out to help others clear their homes and dump their worldly possessions into skips.
+With the help of the Disaster Teams, the State Emergency Services and even the Army, thousands of volunteers took to the streets to get their city back on its feet.
 So many in fact people ended up being turned away.

-Being a idiot and wandering about in flood water and ending up with a hole in my leg I headed to one of the evacuation centres to get a tetanus shot.
+Being an idiot and wandering about in flood water I have ended up with a hole in my leg that while certainly no emergency still needed looked at and so I headed to one of the evacuation centres to get a tetanus shot.
 The centre was so odd.
 It was noisy and busy; a hive of activity but still seemed a solemn place to be.
-With desks of people claiming emergency pay out and others collecting or donating clothes it just didn’t seem like the kind of thing that should be set up in a capital city of a developed country.
+With desks of people claiming emergency pay outs and others collecting or donating clothes it just didn’t seem like real life.

 Life moved on quite quickly but lots had changed.
-Whole sections of the city were now no go area and places like South Bank and Brisbane’s Cultural Centre would have to be gutted and rebuilt.
-Lots of businesses would remain closed for months to come or would simply never reopen and diversions would remain in place to by place roads and walkways that were structurally unsafe.
-I was an eyeopener to be in Brisbane during a natural disaster but everyone there knew they were the some of the least affected by the floods.
+Whole sections of the city were now no go areas and places like South Bank and Brisbane’s Cultural Centre would have to be gutted and rebuilt.
+Lots of businesses would remain closed for months to come or would simply never reopen and diversions would remain in place due to roads and walkways that were structurally unsafe.
+It was an eyeopener to be in Brisbane during a natural disaster but everyone there knew they had been lucky and they were some of the least affected by the floods.